urmzd/chess/README.md

     En Passent:
         1. The opponents pawn has moved 2 units towards the friendly pawn to prevent itself from being captured.
-        2. It must happen immediately after the pawn has moved or the friendly has forfeited the right to use the en passent move.
+        2. It must happen immediately after the pawn has moved or the friendly has forfeited the right to use the En Passent move.

     Castling:
         1. The king moves two steps towards any rook.